 To make this special first day back to school a little easier on everyone, take note of these 4 tips for a smooth back-to-school morning.

 Talk with your child about the first day.
 How is she feeling about it?
 Affirm her feelings with open-ended questions, such as “the first day can feel scary, what it is that worries you?” to continue conversations.
-Dismissing feelings with statements like “don’t be silly, you’ll be fine” can shut down conversation.
-Children’s books can help children work through feelings.
+Dismissing feelings with statements like, “don’t be silly, you’ll be fine,” can shut down conversation.
+Children’s books are great tools to help children work through feelings.
 See below for a list of recommended books on this topic.

-Mornings can be crazy, and a frazzled morning can lead to grumpy children and adults.
+Mornings can be crazy, and a frazzled morning can lead to grumpy children (and adults).
 Set up some systems to make your morning flow more easily.
 Label areas where children should leave their backpacks, shoes, and other needed belongings.
 Before going to bed, make sure everything makes it to that space.
-Near the door, post pictures of what children should have for school and have everyone double-check before walking out.
-You can also post pictures of what should be in the backpack to lessen the chance of forgetting something.
+Near the door, post pictures of what your children should have for school and have everyone double-check before walking out.
+You can also post pictures of what should be in the backpack to lessen the chance of forgetting something important.